-So if you plot $\log y$ versus $\log x$ , it should look like a straight line with slope $-\alpha$ and intercept $-\alpha \log x_m$ .
+So if you plot log y versus log x, it should look like a straight line with slope $-\alpha$ and intercept $\alpha \log x_m$.

-Exercise 4.4 Write a version of plot\ccdf that plots the complementary CCDF on a log-log scale.
+Exercise 5.4.
+Write a version of plot_ccdf that plots the complementary CCDF on a log-log scale.

-To test your function, use paretovariate from the random module to generate 100 values from an exponential distribution.
+To test your function, use paretovariate from the random module to generate 100 values from a Pareto distribution.
 Plot the CCDF on a log-y scale and see if it falls on a straight line.
 What happens to the curve as you increase the number of values?

-Exercise 4.5 The distribution of populations for cities and towns has been proposed as an example of a real-world phenomenon that can be described with a Pareto distribution.
+Exercise 5.5.
+The distribution of populations for cities and towns has been proposed as an example of a real-world phenomenon that can be described with a Pareto distribution.

 The U.S. Census Bureau publishes data on the population of every incorporated city and town in the United States.
 I wrote a small program that downloads this data and converts it into a convenient form.
-You can download it from thinkcomplex.com/populations.py.
+You can download it from thinkcomplex. com/populations.py.